Teach Wisdom To Your Children

 - Teach them to think about truth—not what they imagine truth to be.
 It seems to be a part of human nature to imagine that we know what someone else is thinking.
 We don’t.
 Truth is what is real.
 Teach your kids to recognize the difference.

 How can children be wise?
 When God told Solomon to ask Him for what He should give him, Solomon replied, “Give me now knowledge and wisdom” (2 Chronicles 1:7-10).

 He could have asked for anything, and yet He chose wisdom.
 Proverbs 16:16 says,

 How much better to get wisdom than gold!
 To get understanding is to be chosen rather than silver.

 May we seek the same.

-Kay Chance is a Jesus loving writer, photographer, and retired homeschooling mom of two (just the homeschooling part!).
-She blogs at Cultivate My Heart where she encourages and equips other moms to educate their children—heart, mind, and soul.
-Kay has a passion to help moms to take care of their own hearts so they can connect to their children’s.
+Kay Chance is a Jesus-loving writer, photographer, and retired homeschooling mom of two (just the homeschooling part!).
+She blogs at Heart to Heart Homeschooling where she encourages and equips other moms to educate their children—heart, mind, and soul.
+Kay has a passion to help moms to take care of their own hearts so they can connect to their children.
 You can also find her on Facebook, Instagram, and Twitter.

 One of the most important things parents can do for their children is to help them develop godly character.